ajay-sudani/posistPractical/README.md

 # posistPractical
 Practical

-install node

-install bower
+You need to install node and bower on your PC

-go to the folder posist
+clone the project using git.

 open git bash on posistPractical folder --> cd posistPractical